flamingock/flamingock-examples/dynamodb/README.md

 ![Header Image](../misc/logo-with-text.png)
 ___

-# DynamoDB Standalone Example
+# DynamoDB Example

-## 📖 Example Overview
+## 📖 Example overview

-Welcome to the DynamoDB Standalone Example.
+Welcome to the DynamoDB Example.
 This demonstrates how to use Flamingock with DynamoDB in a Java standalone application.
 It highlights key functionalities such as auditing changes using DynamoDB as storage backend.

 This example has 3 Flamingock Changes: